unity3d-jp/StreamingImageSequence/Documentation~/en/RenderCachePlayableAsset.md

 # RenderCachePlayableAsset

-A playable asset for caching or saving the render results to image files for playback by [StreamingImageSequencePlayableAsset](StreamingImageSequencePlayableAsset.md).
+A playable asset for caching render results to image files for playback by [StreamingImageSequencePlayableAsset](StreamingImageSequencePlayableAsset.md).

-RenderCachePlayableAsset works together with RenderCapturer components, which execute the actual capturing process and decide what gets written into the image files.
+RenderCachePlayableAsset works together with RenderCapturer components, which execute the actual capturing process and decide what gets rendered into image files.
 Currently, StreamingImageSequence provides:
 1. **CameraRenderCapturer** component.
    Caches the render result of a Camera component.
 1. **BaseRenderCapturer** class.